How do I replace my hacked WordPress site?

 Overview

-The following sections describe the steps on how to manually reinstall a new copy of WordPress to your hacked site and should be done in order as they appear.
+This article describes the steps to manually reinstall a new copy of WordPress to your hacked site.

 If you're not comfortable fixing your WordPress site on your own, you can request DreamHost's Hacked Site Repair (a professional malware removal service).
 DreamHost experts will access your account and make the necessary repairs to get you back online quickly.
 See the Terms of Service page for more information.